 We all talk to our selves in some capacity, if you have noticed that the negative chatter has gotten stronger or taken over completely beware.
 This can get so bad that you start to extend into trust issues both with yourself and those around you and includes feeling like you can’t count on anyone.

 The first time I went through this I thought I was facing PostPartum Depression, I searched online for information to confirm it, but the symptoms listed never quite fit.
 Yeah I had depressive moments for sure.
 But somethings just didn’t feel right about what people were describing as PPD.

-I mean some stuff was the same, I was exhausted mentally, physically, and emotionally, I was iritable, and had a reduced interest in the baby.
-But I the description did not feel like it described me.
+I mean some stuff was the same, I was exhausted mentally, physically, and emotionally, I was irritable, and had reduced interest in the baby.
+But the description did not feel like it described me.

 Then one day when I was reading about going back to work I found an article that talked about burn out in the workplace.
 And it clicked, the symptoms matched and it felt like this was what I was dealing with.

-It wasn’t until recently that I started working on healing my own Mommy burn out.
+It wasn’t until recently that I started working on healing myself that I realized what was going on.
 With kiddo coming up on his 3rd birthday this summer I’ve been feeling more and more exhausted.
 More and more “off-kilter” and more and more like I just want to toss in the towel and hide under the covers for the foreseeable future.